explosion33/CC1200stm32/README.md

 ## Platform
 This code is designed to work with STM32 devices running with [Mbed os](https://os.mbed.com/mbed-os/)

-It has currently only been tested with the Nucleo L476RG, STM32 breakout board, and running on [mbed os 6.0.0](https://github.com/ARMmbed/mbed-os/releases/tag/mbed-os-6.0.0)
+It has currently been tested with
+* the Nucleo L476RG, STM32 breakout board, and running on [mbed os 6.0.0](https://github.com/ARMmbed/mbed-os/releases/tag/mbed-os-6.0.0)
+* Custom STM32 L476RG based board, an example of which can be found [here](https://github.com/explosion33/ArmLabRadio_PCB)

 ## Features
 ### Implemented
 * I2C abstraction for the majority of functions
-* Serial abstraction for the same functions as I2C (a little bit buggy)
+* Serial abstraction for the same functions as I2C

 ### Coming
 * SPI abstraction